andrewLi1994/MyCourt/README.md

 # MyCourt
-This is MyCourt booking website
+This is MyCourt booking website.